gloryofrobots/arza/README.md

 ```

-There are three main kinds of expressions
+Lalan expressions devided into three main kinds:
 * Top level expressions (import, export, from, fun, let, trait, protocol, type, prefix, infixl, infixr)
 * Pattern matching expressions inside function signature, after let expression or in match expression
-* Value expressions usually occur after = token and always evaluates to some value
+* Value expressions which usually occure after = token and always evaluate to some value

 There are no end of expression token in Lalan.
 Parser grabs expressions one by one from stream of tokens.